ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Future directions

+CyFi is least reliable in very narrow or small waterways, where there are clouds in the bounding box, or where there are multiple water bodies in the image.
+Recommended next steps for model improvements include: retraining with additional ground measurements for true negative cases, adding water body segmentation to exclude pixels from non-contiguous water bodies, and adding cloud segmentation to remove cloud pixels from being included in feature calculations.
+Additionally, incorporating more sophisticated time-series climate featuers may enhance model accuracy.
+To support users who desire comprehensive estimates across the entire lake, a pre-processing step can be added that accepts a polygon and produces a grid of sample points.

 # Conclusion

+CyFi is a powerful tool for identifying high and low levels of cyanobacteria.

+Areas with low density cyanobacteria counts can be excluded from ground sampling to better priorize limited resources.
+Areas with high density cyanobacteria counts should either be prioritized for sampling to get a precise toxin range, or can

 Hope CyFi is illustrative in showcasing the utility of machine learning competitions as a first step toward open source tools.
 Also that machine learning can be useful for cyanobacteria detection and plugging into human workflows.